boundary-x/ai-ponybot_basic/README.md

 ## License
   - MIT License
   (c) 2025 boundaryX
+  - This extension is based on xinabox/pxt-OD01 and is licensed under the MIT License
+  - This extension is based on gbantique/brickcell-color-tcs34725 and is licensed under the MIT License
-  - This extension partially uses code from xinabox/pxt-OD01, which is licensed under the MIT License.
+  - This extension is based on microsoft/pxt-sonar and is licensed under the MIT License

 ---